belmeetmule/awblog/readme.md

 A simple blog app where users can post their articles and read what others have posted !!

 ## Screenshot
+> The screenshot of the app goes here vey soon.

 ## Live demo
 [No live link yet]